AmaraSami/univ-bouira-app/README.md

 An application To help Students and Teachers of University of Bouira to access and post notes,timetable and courses easily

 #Authors
-Amara Sami Anis , Meziane Akram
+Amara Sami Anis , Meziane Akram.